AntonMu/TrainYourOwnYOLO/CONTRIBUTING.md

     * Rebase off the upstream/master branch to avoid merge conflicts.

     * Test your feature on as many different system configurations as possible.
 The three major operating systems are Windows, Linux and macOS.
-For each, try to test the feature with and without using a GPU.
+For each, try to test the feature with and without using a GPU,

+    * Test *all* existing feature with your new code (your change should not break existing features).

  1. Create a pull request to the upstream/master branch.
 The pull request must include:

     * A description of the new feature,

     * A minimal test example that uses the new feature,

     * A list of tested system configurations (OS and GPU model if used).